-The following complications can occur after a LV aneurysm.
+The following complications can occur after an LV aneurysm.

 Heart Failure and Ischemia

-The LV dilation, paradoxical motion, and high end-diastolic pressure due to aneurysm results in ischemia and heart failure secondary to loss of cardiac output.
+The LV dilation, paradoxical motion, and high end-diastolic pressure due to aneurysm result in ischemia and heart failure secondary to cardiac output loss.
 The long-standing volume overload can further cause worsening of LV aneurysm entering a loop that enforces worsening heart failure and ischemia with worsening LV aneurysm.

-Stasis of blood at the aneurysmal site can increase the formation of a mural thrombus that can eventually dislodge and put the patient at risk of embolization to any organs of the body, including the brain, to cause a stroke.
+Stasis of blood at the aneurysmal site can increase the formation of a mural thrombus that can eventually dislodge and put the patient at risk of embolization to body organs, including the brain, to cause a stroke.

 Ventricular Rupture and Cardiac Tamponade

-Mature LV aneurysms have fewer chances of rupture due to dense fibrous tissue, but early immature aneurysm can rupture with the potential to cause cardiac tamponade, and shock.
+Mature LV aneurysms have fewer chances of rupture due to dense fibrous tissue, but early immature aneurysms can rupture with the potential to cause cardiac tamponade and shock.

-There are three key electrocardiographic features of LV aneurysm after acute myocardial infarction includes: 1) Tall R wave in lead AvR known as Goldberger's sign.
+There are three key electrocardiographic features of LV aneurysm after acute myocardial infarction, including 1) Tall R wave in lead AvR known as Goldberger's sign.
 2) Persistent ST-segment elevation with T wave inversion.
-3) Small R waves in leads in the distribution of the left ventricular wall.
+3) Small R waves in the leads of the distribution of the left ventricular wall.
 Other EKG findings can include ventricular arrhythmias that can be complications of LV aneurysm.

 CT scan is another reliable imaging modality for LV aneurysms.
 Cardiac CT can give a better view of the aneurysm wall and the presence of mural thrombus at the cost of risk of contrast-induced nephropathy (CIN).
 However, CIN can be prevented by prior hydration before giving contrast.
-In patients with ischemic heart disease, assessment of LV segmental dysfunction in the form of wall-thinning and reduced wall motion can be done with electron-beam CT (EBCT).
+In patients with ischemic heart disease, assessing LV segmental dysfunction in the form of wall-thinning and reduced wall motion is possible with electron-beam CT (EBCT).

 Magnetic Resonance Imaging

 Two-dimensional echocardiography aids in a clear demonstration of a ventricular aneurysm.
-It may also assist in differentiating between a true and false type aneurysm by depicting a narrow neck as compared to the size of the cavity.
+It may also help differentiate between a true and false type aneurysm by depicting a narrow neck compared to the size of the cavity.
 Color-flow echocardiographic imaging may identify abnormal flow within the aneurysm.
 This information may help identify a thrombus.
 A pulsed Doppler imaging can reveal an oscillatory to and fro motion of aneurysm that changes its variation with inspiration and expiration.
-The calculation of LV systolic function and LV volume can be done with the 3-D tomographic echocardiography.
+Calculating LV systolic function and LV volume is possible with 3-D tomographic echocardiography.
 An echocardiogram showing a left ventricular aneurysm is seen in figure 1.

 Radionuclide ventriculography may demonstrate a ventricular aneurysm.

-Left ventriculography has become the "gold standard" and most accurate test for the diagnosis and localization of the left ventricular aneurysm site.
+Left ventriculography has become the "gold standard" and most accurate test for diagnosing and localizing the left ventricular aneurysm site.
 It demonstrates a large, discrete area of dyskinesia (or akinesia), generally in the anteroseptal-apical walls.
 Occasionally, left ventriculography also may demonstrate mural thrombus.
 A quantitative definition of left ventricular aneurysms has been accomplished using a centerline analysis of left ventricular wall motion on left ventriculography in the 30-degree right anterior oblique view.
-It defines the aneurysm as a hypocontractile segment contracting more than two standard deviations out of normal range.
-The outer portion of the aneurysm is termed as dyskinetic and the remaining portion as akinetic.
+It defines the aneurysm as a hypocontractile segment contracting more than two standard deviations out of the normal range.
+The outer portion of the aneurysm is termed dyskinetic, and the remaining portion is akinetic.
 The fraction of the total left ventricular circumference occurring as an aneurysm is calculated as the value percent.

-The management of LV aneurysm includes medical and surgical.
+The management of LV aneurysms includes medical and surgical.

-Small or medium, or large LV aneurysm with no symptoms can be safely monitored with expected five-year survival up to 90%.
+Small or medium, or large LV aneurysms with no symptoms can be safely monitored with an expected five-year survival of up to 90%.
 The management can include optimization of coronary artery disease risk factors for ischemia prevention, afterload reduction with angiotensin-converting enzyme inhibitors or angiotensin receptor blockers, and anticoagulation to prevent thromboembolism.
-In patients with large LV aneurysm with symptoms, the management is the same as asymptomatic along with specific treatment for complication/symptoms treatment and to do surgical management if there is any indication.
-In terms of anticoagulation, the risk of LV mural thrombus is highest within the first month after acute infarction; therefore, it is always prudent to anticoagulate all patients with warfarin for the first three months after LV infarction.
-Long-term anticoagulation should be reserved for patients with large, friable thrombi protruding into the ventricular cavity, documented systemic embolization beyond the three months, or while receiving anticoagulants; and globally impaired LV function.
+In patients with large LV aneurysms with symptoms, the management is the same as asymptomatic cases, plus specific treatment for complication/symptoms treatment and perform surgical management if there is any indication.
+In terms of anticoagulation, the risk of LV mural thrombus is highest within the first month after acute infarction; therefore, it is always prudent to employ anticoagulation in all patients using warfarin the first three months after LV infarction.
+Long-term anticoagulation should be reserved for patients with large, friable thrombi protruding into the ventricular cavity, documented systemic embolization beyond the three months, or while receiving anticoagulants, and globally impaired LV function.